We are searching for

 Mail Or Drop Off to DOL/DMV

-Many states don't allow the electronic submission of an Affidavit of Loss, so you will likely have to mail or drop off the document personally.
+Many states don't allow the electronic submission of an Affidavit of Loss, so you will likely have to mail or drop off the document personally for a lost car title replacement.

 You will also need to pay the replacement title fee, which varies from state to state.
 This process is usually referred to as a "duplicate title request".
 This fee can range from $25 to $80 and includes handling fees.